Athlyn Green enjoys whipping up tasty dishes in her home kitchen. She's received many requests for her recipes and is happy to share.

 When Topping Fruit

-This topping mixture works best with quick breads; however, it can be used to top fruit.
+This topping mixture works best with quick bread; however, it can be used to top fruit.
 Because fruit produces liquid when cooked, this mixture may become softer.
 It is still delicious, though, however you use it.

 You can make a variety of fruit-based desserts by using this topping mixture.
-This comes in handy if you have left-over fruit and want to somehow dress it up.
+This comes in handy if you have leftover fruit and want to somehow dress it up.

 - Apple Crumble: Layer sliced apples in a greased casserole dish.
 Sprinkle cinnamon and cloves over, then add crumble topping.
 Bake until browned.
 Serve with vanilla ice cream.